octoana/monorepo-code-scanning-action/README.md

 The `changes` Action relies on the [`dorny/paths-filter`](https://github.com/dorny/paths-filter/) Action.

 See the [CHANGELOG](CHANGELOG.md), [CONTRIBUTING](CONTRIBUTING.md), [SECURITY](SECURITY.md), [SUPPORT](SUPPORT.md), [CODE OF CONDUCT](CODE_OF_CONDUCT.md) and [PRIVACY](PRIVACY.md) files for more information.

+### Alternatives

+This tool is designed to provide a build-system-agnostic way to split up a monorepo for scanning, but it is far from the only way to efficiently scan a monorepo.

+A monorepo-friendly build tool can be used to define build targets and dependencies, check out only the required code to build the target, and run custom commands on that target.

+You can inject CodeQL into the build tool as such as custom command; for compiled languages you can instrument the build process to watch for the build commands and run CodeQL on the output; or you can run CodeQL on the subset of the checked out code that is required to build the target.

+It will be necessary to keep track of the CodeQL category assigned to each build target, to avoid clashes.